Putting Down Roots for the Future

-The Urban Forest Management Plan project was launched in September 2015 and will be completed by December 2016.
+The Urban Forest Management Plan project was launched in September 2015 and will be completed in spring 2017.
 The project will consist of two phases.
 The first phase will provide the public with an opportunity to discuss key issues and opportunities facing the city's urban forest and provide input to the vision and direction for the City of Ottawa's UFMP.
 The second phase will provide an opportunity for the public to input to the draft vision, objectives, and actions of the UFMP.

 The session started with time to view Display Boards describing what the urban forest is and challenges faced by urban trees and forests.

 - Study area [PDF 2.98 MB]

 - What is the urban forest?
 [PDF 104.05 KB]

 - Urban forest benefits [PDF 171.47 KB]

 - The urban forest management plan [PDF 1.41 MB]

 - Challenges to the urban forest 1 [PDF 1.75 MB]

 - Challenges to the urban forest 2 [PDF 1.4 MB]